-- AELL is in run-off following the transfer of its remaining business into the Company in 2019.
-In 2020, AELL was de-authorised by the FCA and AELL filed for dissolution with the UK Companies House.
-The dissolution was completed effective 5 January 2021. - In preparation for the planned dissolution of AMIL in 2021, AMIL completed a Part VII transfer of its remaining insurance business to AIU on 30 October 2020 and sold 100% of its holding in AMT Mortgage Services Limited, its wholly-owned service company, to AIL on the same day.
-AMIL has subsequently filed an application with the FCA and the PRA to be de-authorised. - Received dividends from subsidiary undertakings During the year, the Company received dividends of €60m from AMIL which generated capital in excess of its Minimum Capital Requirement as a result of its insurance de-risking activities in 2020.
-A portion of these of these funds (€15m) was transferred to the Company's shareholder, AIL, in the form of an intercompany transaction repayable on demand. - Outbreak of Coronavirus ('COVID-19') As the effects of the coronavirus pandemic have been felt on a global scale, the Company, as with many of its policyholders, distribution partners and vendors, took steps to alter or reduce normal business activity to help control the spread of the outbreak.
-Some of the steps which the Company took involved: - The implementation of business continuity plans which included the temporary closure of the Company's offices and strong encouragement of employees to work from home; - o Increased communication and coordination with the Company's stakeholders and shared service partners; and - Increased monitoring of debtor collection periods to ensure the Company maintains adequate cash to honour its commitment to policyholders, employees and vendors.
+- Received dividends from subsidiary undertakings During the year, the Company received dividends of €4m from AMIL as part of the steps taken to dissolve AMIL. - Coronavirus ('COVID-19') As the effects of the coronavirus pandemic have been felt on a global scale, the Company, as with many of its policyholders, distribution partners and vendors, took steps to alter or reduce normal business activity to help control the spread of the outbreak.
+Some of the steps which the Company took involved: - The implementation of business continuity plans which included the temporary closure of the Company's offices and strong encouragement of employees to work from home; - Increased communication and coordination with the Company's stakeholders and shared service partners; and - Increased monitoring of debtor collection periods to ensure the Company maintains adequate cash to honour its commitment to policyholders, employees and vendors.